open-component-model/ocm-website/content/docs/examples/creds-in-ocmconfig.md

 To access artifacts in `https://ghcr.io/open-component-model`:
 * Omit the protocol
-* The path behind the top-level domain hast to be specified in a separate `pathprefix` field
+* The path behind the top-level domain has to be specified in a separate `pathprefix` field
 * The `password` is the user's basic authentication password.
 Some OCI registries allow to generate user access tokens, which can also be used for basic authentication.

 ```yaml